-Network Management System (NMS) is a piece of software that is used to monitor and administer the various components on a computer network, such as servers, routers, and switches.
+Network Management System (NMS) is used to monitor and administer the various components on a computer network, such as servers, routers, and switches.
 A network management system may be installed on any type of computer for monitoring and managing the entire network.

 Some NMS platforms are not just for managing networks but also for managing cloud-based services.
 An NMS is mostly used in large data centers because it is required to keep track of all components on the network, as well as data centers that are connected to them.

 For an NMS to keep track of all components on a network, it needs two things: how many devices are connected (or how many computers or users) and what they do (data collection).

 NMS are a broad family of computer software that supports networking devices such as routers, switches, access points, and remote controls.
 NMS systems are also known as network controllers because they are typically used to manage networks and other aspects of the network.

 Some of the main advantages of network management systems include:

 Have a clear overview of all the connected devices on your network.